An Optimal Periodic Dividend and Risk Control Problem for an Insurance Company: Introduction

 The remainder of this document is organized as follows: in Section \ref{S2}, we consistently formulate the problem of optimal risk policies and periodic dividend strategies.
-This section introduce the HJB equation associated with the value function as defined in \eqref{MAP_Value}; see \eqref{eq1}.
+This section introduces the HJB equation associated with the value function as defined in \eqref{MAP_Value}; see \eqref{eq1}.
 Subsequently, in Subsection \ref{S2.1}, the classical-barrier strategy is well-defined.
 Assuming that the solution $v$ to \eqref{eq1} satisfies certain properties, we verify that $v$ is also a solution to the non-linear partial differential system (NLPDS) given by \eqref{eq4.1}--\eqref{eq4.3}; see Proposition \ref{pr3}.
 Following this, a verification theorem is presented; see Theorem \ref{ver0}.
 Moving to Section \ref{ss3}, by solving the NLPDS \eqref{eq4.1}--\eqref{eq4.3}, we obtain different explicit solutions to the HJB equation \eqref{eq1}.
-These explicit solutions are dependent on the various scenarios, covering cases of cheap reinsurance and non-cheap reinsurance; see Propositions \ref{T1}, \ref{T2} and \ref{T3}.
+These explicit solutions are dependent on the various scenarios, covering cases of non-cheap reinsurance and cheap reinsurance; see Propositions \ref{T1}, \ref{T2} and \ref{T3}.
 Additionally, explicit forms of the levels associated with the optimal periodic-classical barrier strategy proposed in Subsection \ref{S2.1} are provided.
-Subsequently, in Section \ref{S4}, we discuss the behaviour of our solutions in relation to the parameter $\gamma$.
-Specifically, as $\gamma$ tends to infinity, we recover the value functions for the case of singular dividend strategies obtained by H\^ ogaard and Taksar \cite{HT1999}, and Taksar \cite{T2000}, in the cases of cheap and non-cheap reinsurance, respectively.
 In conclusion, Section \ref{S5} presents numerical examples for further illustration.